yochaigal/cairn/resources/monsters/cave-locust.md

 2 HP, 6 STR, 12 DEX, 3 WIL, bite (d6)

-- Giant herbivorous crickets that dwell in caves, where their natural coloration helps them blend with the stone.
+- Giant plant-eating crickets that dwell in caves.
+Immune to most types of poison.
-- Emit loud shrieks when threatened.
+- Their natural coloration allows them to blend in with the stone.
+They emit loud shrieks when threatened.
-- Immune to most types of poison.